virtualguard101/virtualguard101/README.md

 - ⚡ Meanwhile an open source amateur.

-- 🌱 Currently researching Machine Learning/Deep Learning and other fields related to ==**Artificial Intelligence**==, and exploring basic theory of Computer Science, also engaging in some research activities ~~and some meaningless tricks~~.
+- 🌱 Currently researching Machine Learning/Deep Learning and other fields related to **Artificial Intelligence**, and exploring basic theory of Computer Science, also engaging in some research activities ~~and some meaningless tricks~~.

 - 📫 Contact information and some sites about me are available on my [Homepage](https://home.virtualguard101.com/).